In some cases, a personal loan is desirable.

-From payday lenders (which you should avoid as much as you can) to credit cards to friends and family to random strangers via P2P lending, chances are that you can find a personal loan.
+From payday lenders (which you should avoid as much as you can), to credit cards, to friends and family, to random strangers via P2P lending, chances are that you can find a personal loan.
 But, depending on your situation, you might have to pay a lot for it.

-Whichever path to a personal loan you select, make sure you track your finances well using a budgeting tool like Mint or Manilla.
+They can show you all of your bills in one place, making sure you don’t forget any debts.
 You don’t want to have to take a personal loan out during a pinch and end up paying thousands in interest and late fees from mismanaging your money.